Classes & Workshops

 Curious about acting?
 Looking to practice your skills in-between shows?
 Want to learn a new technique?
 Check out our acting workshops.
 See below for dates and details.
 Register for each date individually.

 Access Note: These classes are taught in spaces that are fully wheelchair accessible.
-For any other accessibility requests or questions, email Toni@theatreintheround.org.
+With any other accessibility requests or questions, email Toni@theatreintheround.org.

 Are you looking for ways to keep your skills fresh between auditions?
 Are you new to acting and don’t know where to start?
 Are you a bit rusty and want to practice with other people?
 Do you want to connect with the theatre community?